permguard/permguard/www/content/docs/0.0.x/legal-licenses/third-party-technologies.md

 ---

 {{< callout context="caution" icon="alert-triangle" >}}
+This page does **not** replace or supersede the official licenses or legal notices of any third-party technology mentioned here.
+Users should always review the original licenses, documentation, and legal terms of each referenced technology to ensure accurate and complete understanding.
+{{< /callout >}}

+{{< callout context="caution" icon="alert-triangle" >}}
-Unless explicitly stated otherwise (e.g. **"Permguard Enterprise"**), any mention of **Permguard** across this site (https://community.permguard.com), its documentation, or the official GitHub project refers exclusively to the **Permguard Community Edition** — the open-source version of the project.
+Unless explicitly stated otherwise (e.g. **"Permguard Enterprise"**), any mention of **Permguard** across this site (community.permguard.com), its documentation, or the official GitHub project refers exclusively to the **Permguard Community Edition** — the open-source version of the project.

 This distinction is important when interpreting features, capabilities, licensing terms, and support models.
 Any references to enterprise-only functionality will be clearly identified as such.
 {{< /callout >}}